Denison Mines Corp (DNN) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price suggested by analysts for DNN is $2.51, which is $0.91 above the current market price.
-The public float for DNN is 816.68M, and currently, shorts hold a 4.55% of that float.
-The average trading volume for DNN on November 06, 2023 was 8.80M shares.
+The average price predicted for Denison Mines Corp (DNN) by analysts is $2.53, which is $1.01 above the current market price.
+The public float for DNN is 816.68M, and at present, short sellers hold a 4.55% of that float.
+On November 10, 2023, the average trading volume of DNN was 9.14M shares.

 DNN’s Market Performance

-The stock of Denison Mines Corp (DNN) has seen a 4.58% increase in the past week, with a 2.56% rise in the past month, and a 24.03% gain in the past quarter.
-The volatility ratio for the week is 3.57%, and the volatility levels for the past 30 days are at 4.71% for DNN.
-The simple moving average for the last 20 days is 3.59% for DNN stock, with a simple moving average of 25.00% for the last 200 days.
+The stock of Denison Mines Corp (DNN) has seen a -4.06% decrease in the past week, with a 5.86% rise in the past month, and a 10.43% gain in the past quarter.
+The volatility ratio for the week is 4.60%, and the volatility levels for the past 30 days are at 4.60% for DNN.
+The simple moving average for the past 20 days is -0.78% for DNN’s stock, with a 19.49% simple moving average for the past 200 days.

-During the last 5 trading sessions, DNN rose by +4.58%, which changed the moving average for the period of 200-days by +26.98% in comparison to the 20-day moving average, which settled at $1.5445.
-In addition, Denison Mines Corp saw 39.13% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DNN fell by -4.06%, which changed the moving average for the period of 200-days by +8.10% in comparison to the 20-day moving average, which settled at $1.5508.
+In addition, Denison Mines Corp saw 33.48% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DNN